opensearch-project/documentation-website/_opensearch/remote.md

 - If you set `index.translog.durability` to `async`, fsync happens periodically at the specified `sync_interval` (5 seconds by default).
 The fsync operation is asynchronous, so acknowledge is sent without waiting for fsync.
 Consequently, all acknowledged writes since the last commit are lost in case of failure.

-With remote-backed storage, the translog is not only fsynced to disk but also uploaded to a remote store.
+With remote-backed storage, the translog is uploaded to a remote store for durability.

 `index.translog.durability` is a dynamic setting.
 To update it, use the following query: